 Amazon Kinesis Streams integrates with AWS Identity and Access Management (IAM), a service that enables you to securely control access to your AWS services and resources for your users.
 For example, you can create a policy that only allows a specific user or group to put data into your Amazon Kinesis stream.
 For more information about access management and control of your Amazon Kinesis stream, see Controlling Access to Amazon Kinesis Resources using IAM.

-Amazon Kinesis Streams integrates with Amazon CloudTrail, a service that records AWS API calls for your account and delivers log files to you.
-For more information about API call logging and a list of supported Amazon Kinesis API, see Logging Amazon Kinesis API calls Using Amazon CloudTrail.
+Amazon Kinesis Streams integrates with AWS CloudTrail, a service that records AWS API calls for your account and delivers log files to you.
+For more information about API call logging and a list of supported Amazon Kinesis API, see Logging Amazon Kinesis API calls Using AWS CloudTrail.

 Amazon Kinesis allows you to tag your Amazon Kinesis streams for easier resource and cost management.
 A tag is a user-defined label expressed as a key-value pair that helps organize AWS resources.
 For example, you can tag your Amazon Kinesis streams by cost centers so that you can categorize and track your Amazon Kinesis costs based on cost centers.
-For more information about Amazon Kinesis tagging, see Tagging Your Amazon Kinesis Streams.
+For more information about, see Tagging Your Amazon Kinesis Streams.